Department of Fisheries and Aquaculture: About us

 We're responsible for:

-• regulating, managing and supporting the development of sustainable, low impact aquaculture throughout the province
+• regulating, licensing and supporting responsible development of sustainable aquaculture throughout the province and the development of Nova Scotia’s fish buying and fish processing sector

-• providing marine advisory and coastal zone management services to the province's commercial fisheries and rockweed harvesting sectors
+• providing marine advisory and coastal zone management services to seafood sectors

-• providing lending through the Fisheries and Aquaculture Loan Board
+• providing lending through the Nova Scotia Fisheries and Aquaculture Loan Board

 Who we are

-The Department of Fisheries and Aquaculture has about 80 staff across the province, including fish health specialists, biologists, coastal resource coordinators, fisheries officers and technicians, marine strategists, researchers, analysts and marketing experts.
+The Department of Fisheries and Aquaculture has about 80 staff across the province, including fish health specialists, biologists, marine industry liaison officers, fisheries specialists and technicians, marine strategists, administrative professionals, researchers, analysts and marketing experts.

 Priorities